Legal Recourse When Falsely Accused of a Crime

 You might be able to sue your ex-girlfriend in civil court for the intentional tort of malicious prosecution, but you will face some challenges in proving your case.

-Malicious prosecution lets you hold someone else civilly liable (meaning you can get compensation in the form of financial damages) when they initiate (or cause to be initiated) a criminal or civil case against you, while knowing that the allegations are not true (or without any reasonable grounds to believe they are true), and with a wrongful purpose.
-Finally, you also must receive a judgment or ruling in your favor in the case, in spite of all those things.
+Malicious prosecution lets you hold someone else civilly liable (meaning you can get money damages) when that person initiates a criminal or civil case against you while knowing that the allegations aren't true and with a wrongful purpose.
+Finally, you also must receive a judgment or ruling in your favor in the case.

-That's a lot to prove, but it can be done, especially if the person who made the original allegations is now recanting their story.
-But the trick will be to show that there was an improper motive behind the initiation of the original proceedings (and not merely a lack of sound evidence.)
-You probably don't have much in the way of recourse against the county prosecutor who tried and convicted you, since district attorneys and other officials are typically entitled to immunity even when someone winds up being proven innocent after having been convicted of a crime.
-So a civil lawsuit for malicious prosecution or false imprisonment would likely fail against the prosecuting attorney and/or the local municipality.
+That's a lot to prove, but it can be done.
+Another challenge is that district attorneys and other government officials are typically entitled to immunity even when someone winds up being proven innocent after having been convicted of a crime.
+So a civil lawsuit for malicious prosecution would likely fail against the prosecuting attorney unless you can show that the prosecutor's actions were outside the scope of the prosecutor's job, such as paying off a witness or creating false documents.

 DEFEND YOUR RIGHTS